-A Message from the Ombudsman’s Office
+A Message from the Ombudsman’s Office about Returning to Campus

 At its most basic level, the Office of the Ombudsman is a safe place to voice your concerns, evaluate your situation, organize your thoughts and identify your options.
 The office operates with strict confidentiality and keeps no records identifying visitors.
 It can be a good first step if you don't know where else to turn or how to proceed.